-Proving these elements can be tough, but Maginnis Law’s head personal injury attorney, T. Shawn Howard, is experienced in complex drunk driving cases.
+Proving these elements can be tough, but Maginnis Howard’s head personal injury attorney, T. Shawn Howard, has recovered millions for victims and their families.

 Compensation in Dram Shop Liability Cases

-Acting against a liable establishment may allow you to collect the compensation you need and are owed for your pain and suffering caused by the impaired driver.
-Their commercial general liability policies frequently have policy limits as high as $1,000,000 or more.
+Acting against a liable establishment may allow you to collect the compensation you deserve.
+In fact, commercial general liability policies frequently have policy limits as high as $1,000,000 or more.
 Depending on the nature of your individual case, you may be able to seek compensation for the following damages:

 - Emergency medical transportation.